 Knights are currently one of the best frontline options in the game.
-A lot of players will have at least two of them in their comp at some point of the game.
-After all, there are three one cost Knights, which makes it really easy to get some two-starred, even if you're not actively trying to do it.
+A lot of players will have at least two of them in their comp at some point in the game.
+After all, there are three cost Knights, which makes it really easy to get some two-starred, even if you're not actively trying to do it.

 Of course, most builds will eventually transition out of these units, in order to replace them with some key pieces that will allow them to reach their endgame comp.
 But what if we stayed with them till the end?
 Playing for six Knights is a viable build, that's also really easy to transition out of it.
 It's also a great defensive foundation that can use different carries, depending on the items that you get.

 Strengths and Weaknesses of Knights

 Knight's trait provides a flat reduction of damage from all sources.
 Two, for and six Knights ignore respectively 15, 35 and 65 damage.
 The buff applies to all your units on the board.
 Obviously, it makes them strong against enemies who launch a lot of small damage attacks.
 If the enemy deals with 1000 damage in 10 hits, the Knights trait can ignore up to 650 of it.
 When it's 1000 damage in a single hit or spell, the reduction is only 65.

 That's what makes Knight comps really strong against Rangers, Gunslingers and most Blademasters (fully itemized Imperial Draven still hits a bit hard though).
 At the same time, champions like Karthus or Aurelion Sol might be problematic.
 Of course, four Void builds are still a counter.